tanthanh85/network-automation-course/modules/09_switch_central_management/lab9.md

     ```bash
     cd module9_console_lab
     ```
-3. Install the `netmiko` library:
+3. Install the `netmiko` and `ntc-template` library:
     ```bash
-    pip install netmiko
+    pip install netmiko ntc-templates
     ```
-    *Expected Observation:* `netmiko` and its dependencies will be installed.
+    *Expected Observation:* `netmiko`, `ntc-templates` and there dependencies will be installed.
 You should see "Successfully installed..." messages.

 ### Task 0.2: Populate `config.py`